omarreis/vsop2013/README.md

 ## VSOP2013 for Delphi / PlanetFun app / gravityIntegration / discovery of Neptune

+This repository started as a Delphi port of a planet ephemerides database VSOP2013.
+With time it grew to include:
+* Planet data tests.
+* binary data file utility.
+* N-to-N gravity integration by leapfrog method
+* app "PlanetFun" ( 3d  simulation )

+#VSOP2013 for Delphi

 VSOP 2013 (French: Variations Séculaires des Orbites Planétaires) is a high precision planetary position mathematical model, by G. FRANCOU & J.-L. SIMON (MAY 2013)

 This is a Delphi port of original Fortran code by the theory authors.